Information for Tier 1 & Tier 2 visa holders who intend to study

 Tier 1 & Tier 2 visas are granted to enable you to find and take up employment in the UK.
 Therefore you should be able to prove that you are fulfilling this remit and are engaged in full time employment.
 It is suggested that people holding a visa awarded for work purposes ensure that they can actively demonstrate that working is their main reason for residing in the UK.Leaving and re-entering the UK

 Ideally, you should be able to complete your course well within the leave that you have been granted (i.e. the expiry date of your current Tier 1 or 2 visa).
-This is because it may be difficult for you to extend your Tier 1 or 2 visa or to fulfill the requirements to switch into the Tier 4 (General) student category.
-Switching into the Tier 4 student category
+This is because it may be difficult for you to extend your Tier 1 or 2 visa or to fulfill the requirements to switch into the Student Visa category.
+Switching into the Studnet Visa category

-If it is necessary to switch into the Tier 4 student category, you may have to return home to do so and must also be able to fulfill the maintenance requirements that this category demands.
-Please note that applicants switching into Tier 4 from other categories, in most cases, must therefore be able to show £9135 for their living expenses along with their tuition fees for the relevant period.
+If it is necessary to switch into the Student Visa category, you may have to return home to do so and must also be able to fulfill the maintenance requirements that this category demands.
+Please note that applicants switching into Student Visa from other categories, in most cases, must therefore be able to show £9135 for their living expenses along with their tuition fees for the relevant period.

-Students holding a Tier 4 visa are only able to study on a full time basis so if a switch to this category is intended then this should be taken into consideration.
-If you intend to switch into the Tier 4 student category you should seek immigration advice from the Immigration & International Student Advice team
+Students holding a Student Visa are only able to study on a full time basis so if a switch to this category is intended then this should be taken into consideration.
+If you intend to switch into the Student Visa category you should seek immigration advice from the Immigration & International Student Advice team

 in all instances.What do you intend to do afterwards?